 Head Gasket

 When a head gasket blows, compressed air from the cylinders can rapidly enter the cooling system, leading to bubbling in the reservoir and coolant/antifreeze seeping into the cylinder head.
-This can cause the engine to overheat very quickly, and you should pull over immediately before it gets worse.
+If you notice bubbling along with overheating or warning lights, you should stop driving as soon as it is safe and have the vehicle inspected by a professional as soon as possible.

 Cooling System Pressure Cap